perfectcube/directus-dictionary/README.md

 # Directus Dictionary

-An extension providing dictionary interface for [Directus](https://github.com/directus/directus) that returns a standartd object of key/value pairs.
+An extension providing dictionary interface for [Directus](https://github.com/directus/directus) that returns a standard object of key/value pairs.

 ## Example setup